tripleSevenRada/AlarmingButton/README.md

 # GPS-logger
-Yet another android GPS Logger.
-Battery efficient one.
-Has some trade-offs though.
+Yet another Android GPS Logger.
+Battery efficient one!
+It has some trade-offs though.